Bayesian MISE convergence rates of Polya urn based density estimators: asymptotic comparisons and choice of prior parameters: Comparison between MISE's of EW and SB

-However, note that the optimum order of $MISE(EW)$ given by (\ref{eq:mise_ew_opt2}) is attained when $\alpha$ is a decreasing function of $n$.
+However, note that the optimum order of $MISE(EW)$ given by (\ref{eq:mise_ew_opt2}) is attained when $\alpha_n$ is a decreasing function of $n$.
 This is not the same condition under which we have proved better performance of the SB model over the EW model.
 So it is of interest to study whether under this new condition also the SB model outperforms the EW model.
-Using L'Hospital's rule we can show, putting $\alpha=n\left(\dfrac{1}{1-\frac{e^{-\frac{c^2n^t}{12}}}{2^{1/3}}}-1\right)$ in Lemmas \ref{lemma:compare1}--\ref{lemma:compare3}, that the corresponding ratios still converge to 0 as $n\rightarrow \infty$.
-Thus the SB model can achieve even smaller optimal posterior $MISE$ rate compared to the other methods.
+Using L'Hospital's rule it can be shown, plugging in $\alpha_n=n\left(\dfrac{1}{1-\frac{e^{-\frac{c^2n^t}{12}}}{2^{1/3}}}-1\right)$ in Lemmas \ref{lemma:compare1}--\ref{lemma:compare3}, that the corresponding ratios still converge to 0 as $n\rightarrow \infty$.
+Hence, the SB model again outperforms EW.